golang/go/doc/godebug.md

 Using `randseednop=0` reverts to the pre-Go 1.24 behavior.

 Go 1.24 added new values for the `multipathtcp` setting.
+The possible values for `multipathtcp` are now:
+- "0": disable MPTCP on dialers and listeners by default
+- "1": enable MPTCP on dialers and listeners by default
+- "2": enable MPTCP on listeners only by default
-The values "2" and "3" allow to enable MPTCP only on listeners/ dialers respectively.
-For Go 1.24, it now defaults to multipathtcp=2: enabled by default on listerners.
-Using multipathtcp=0 reverts to the pre-Go 1.24 behavior.
+- "3": enable MPTCP on dialers only by default

+For Go 1.24, it now defaults to multipathtcp="2", thus enabled by default on listerners.
+Using multipathtcp="0" reverts to the pre-Go 1.24 behavior.

 ### Go 1.23